cston/csharplang/proposals/better-collection-conversion.md

 ## Summary

-There are overload resolution cases with collection expressions that fail with candidates that differ by collection element type when there is an obvious better candidate, and where similar overload resolution cases that use single values, tuples, `params`, or *first-class spans* might succeed.
+The current overload resolution rules for collection expressions treat candidates that differ by collection *element type* as ambiguous unless there is a variance conversion from one of the collection types to the other.
+And the variance conversions *do not* include conversions from `ReadOnlySpan<T>` to `ReadOnlySpan<U>` provided by the *first-class spans* feature.

-Example 1: `string.Concat()` with `ReadOnlySpan<string>` and `ReadOnlySpan<object>` overloads added in .NET 9 (see https://github.com/dotnet/roslyn/issues/73857, [sharplab.io](https://sharplab.io/#v2:EYLgtghglgdgNAFxAJwK7wCYgNQB8ACATAIwCwAUBUQAT7EDsFA3hdW7cQGy0As1AstBgAKAJSt2LcuxnUA9HOoBTZMgD2yENQhhgUAOao1qAM4cADADoAwmpgBjCAmEAlJRAwB5GABsAngDKAA4QMAA8asAAVkr2CAD8AHyicBY2do7Obh7e/sGhYXTmSeLSsmy2Dk7CANoARBB1qXXATdR19nUAuqIA3BJsAL4UAxzc+HyVma7uXr6BIeGRMXFJ2sj6JqLUTNTDZWx045MZ1dlzeYuFxMWJ65vbu/uDQA=)).
+For example, using the `string.Concat()` with `ReadOnlySpan<string>` and `ReadOnlySpan<object>` overloads added in .NET 9 (see https://github.com/dotnet/roslyn/issues/73857, [sharplab.io](https://sharplab.io/#v2:EYLgtghglgdgNAFxAJwK7wCYgNQB8ACATAIwCwAUBUQAT7EDsFA3hdW7cQGy0As1AstBgAKAJSt2LcuxnUA9HOoBTZMgD2yENQhhgUAOao1qAM4cADADoAwmpgBjCAmEAlJRAwB5GABsAngDKAA4QMAA8asAAVkr2CAD8AHyicBY2do7Obh7e/sGhYXTmSeLSsmy2Dk7CANoARBB1qXXATdR19nUAuqIA3BJsAL4UAxzc+HyVma7uXr6BIeGRMXFJ2sj6JqLUTNTDZWx045MZ1dlzeYuFxMWJ65vbu/uDQA=)):

 ```csharp
 // error: ambiguous string.Concat(ReadOnlySpan<object?>), string.Concat(ReadOnlySpan<string?>)